 These services include:

-- Support sessions in local schools, providing academic, pastoral, social, and behavioral support to children;
+- Support sessions in local schools, providing academic, pastoral, social, and behavioural support to children

 - Friday night youth groups.

 The effects of coronavirus have hit the families we work with particularly hard.
 Without support this situation risks creating a long-lasting impact on children’s potential attainment which is why we have created a new programme of services to help local families recover post-lockdown.